Table of Contents

 Option A: Specific commands

-poshmcp update-config --add-function Get-Process
+poshmcp update-config --add-command Get-Process

-poshmcp update-config --add-function Get-Service
+poshmcp update-config --add-command Get-Service

 Option B: Include patterns